s0up4200/scripts-for-the-arrs-and-brrs/README.md

 This script searches for torrents with the `noHL` tag in qBittorrent and checks if they match a regular expression pattern for either season packs or episodes.
 It then tags them with noHL seasons or noHL episodes based on what argument you call the script with.

+It currently looks for the tag `noHL` in these categories: `tv` and `4ktv`.
+The plan is to make these easily configurable to fit each user.

 Put in your qbit credentials:

 ```python